timseymore/shell-scripts/README.md

-# Shell Scripts
+## shell-scripts

-A collection of my personal shell scripts.<br/>
+> A collection of bash scripts focused on automating common tasks.<br/>
+> A majority of the scripts are used with git.<br/>